grokit/dcore/apps/notes_db/README.md

 ## As

+DCORE_SECTION_BEGIN should be at END of .bashrc

+ns: penalize if /meh is in path
+++ consider path in search

 - generalize shortcuts (no .basrc stuff), put all of them in ./commandline or something like that.
+-> nowa, nowb, nowc, now

 ls | dclip -s
 --> select by line